 What’s the best part of any good story?
 Many people would say a surprise element, such as a twist ending.
 If everyone knew exactly how the story played out, why would they stick around to listen?
 That’s why it’s important to make sure you’re telling a story that has at least one surprising or interesting element incorporated.
 For example, tell a story that allows the audience to learn something new about your company or incorporate something or someone unexpected.

 It should come as no surprise to anyone these days that attention spans are shrinking.
 While this is true in the virtual landscape, even for in-person events, shorter content can have a greater impact.
 Make sure you get to the heart of your story quickly to keep them engaged.
 That means avoiding a long backstory unless you can keep it lively.
 Similarly, consider parsing out the story and delivering it over the course of the event, in short “episodes” that thematically fit into your sessions, workshops, or activities.
 While being succinct is necessary, make sure you don’t sacrifice quality when paring down.

 Realize That On Demand Is In Demand

-No matter if you are planning virtual, live, or hybrid events, creating a compelling story will always be beneficial.
-Good content is good content.
-Your audience will be thankful to hear content that doesn’t put them to sleep, and your clients will love how focused their attendees are on their message.
-Be sure to try out these tips at your next event to master the art of storytelling!
+Creating a compelling story will always be imperative.
+Your audience will be thankful to hear a story that doesn’t put them to sleep, and your customers will love how focused your team is on both story and message.